xcore/sw_avb/doc/app_tutorial.rst

 protocol.
 The name is registered as ``xmos_attero_endpoint``, so on the local network it will have a DNS name of  ``xmos_attero_endpoint.local``.
 The server ``attero-cfg`` which is a configuration service over UDP on port ``ATTERO_CFG_PORT`` (with the value 40404) is also advertised.
 This service can be discovered by the AtteroTech host configuration utility
-(see [AttQS10]_).
+(see the `AtteroTech/XMOS XR-AVB-LC-BRD Quickstart Guide <http://www.atterotech.com/cobranet-oem-products/xmos-avb-module/>`_).
 The control API server itself must be initialized so that it can handle requests to this port.

 .. literalinclude:: app_xr_avb_lc_demo/src/xr_avb_demo.xc
    :start-after: // Initialize Zeroconf